dfontana/bastion/README.md

     rc-update add ssh-log-watcher default
     rc-service ssh-log-watcher start
     ```
-- Run the test suite to make sure log matching is functional on the given platform (TODO: Swap in a tool that is platform agnostic?)
+- Run the test suite to make sure log matching is functional on the given platform

 ## Testing